watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This screenshot of the console window shows the running containers stopping.](media/Ex1-Task6.21.png)

-8. Now run `up` again with both files to update the mongodb configuration, and run the initialization script.
+8. Now run `up` again with both files to update the mongodb configuration and run the initialization script.

    ```bash
    docker-compose -f docker-compose.yml -f docker-compose.init.yml -p fabmedical up -d